diegotorres03/web-components-repository/docs/step-by-step.md

   ...
 ```

-so far, our component code should look similar to this:
+So far, our component code should look similar to this:
 `memory-flip-board.js`
 ```js
 import {